Holiday Fruit Salad: A Festive Side Dish Recipe

 It's a Dinner Salad That Kids Actually Enjoy Eating

 If you are looking for a holiday side dish that adds a burst of seasonal flavour to your dining table this fruit salad recipe is it.

 Fruit salad is crisp, colorful, and refreshingly delicious.
 Easy to prepare it is a non-traditional side plate that children and adults alike will enjoy.

 Fruit salad is traditionally served with a summer meal but for Thanksgiving and Christmas it is also ideal.
-With seasonal mandarin orange slices and colorful red strawberries this is a side that brings a colorful touch to the holiday table.
+With seasonal mandarin orange slices and colorful red strawberries this is a side that brings a decorative touch to the holiday table.

 When you are busy putting together a large holiday meal the ease of food preparation for additional dishes is an important factor to consider in selecting which ones to include on your menu.
 This dish passes that test.
 Even kids enjoy helping to prepare this one.
 This festive side dish is seasonally attractive, refreshing, and tasty.
 For Christmas, Thanksgiving, or the holiday months it is a healthy salad alternative that fits in perfectly for the occasion.